PaloAltoNetworks/a3s/README.md

 ## Obtaining identity tokens

-This section describes how to use the various sources of authentication. and how to retrieve a token from them.
+This section describes how to use the various sources of authentication and how to retrieve from them and apply restrictions or cloaking on it.

 All following examples will assume to work in the namespace `/tutorial`.
 To create it, you can run: